aardy1/Charts/README.md

 It's different for every IDE.
 There are some instructions [here](https://openjfx.io/openjfx-docs/#introduction).

-I followed the instructions for [IntelliJ](https://openjfx.io/openjfx-docs/#IDE-Intellij) for "Non-modular from IDE" -- except Step 1 of course since you already have a project!
+I followed the instructions for [IntelliJ](https://openjfx.io/openjfx-docs/#IDE-Intellij) for "Non-modular projects" -- except Step 1 of course since you already have a project!

 After Step 3.
 I could run Knowtiphy Charts from the Gradle window in Intellij.